Department of Accounting

 ACC 3305.
 Financial Accounting and Reporting.

-This course expands upon financial accounting concepts introduced in ACC 2361 by emphasizing the use of financial accounting principles to prepare and analyze an organization’s financial statements and provides an in-depth study of the accounting cycle.
-Prerequisites: ACC 2361 with a grade of “C” or better and a minimum 2.0 Overall GPA.
+This course expands upon financial accounting concepts introduced in ACC 2361 by emphasizing the use of financial accounting principles to prepare and analyze an organization’s financial statements.
+It also provides an in-depth study of the accounting cycle.
+Emphasis is placed on applying accounting guidance, preparing journal entries, preparing adjusting journal entries, preparing closing journal entries, and preparing financial statements including a balance sheet, statement of comprehensive income, statement of shareholders’ equity and statement of cash flows.
+Prerequisites: ACC 2361 with a grade of “C” or better and [ISAN 1325 or ISAN 1323] with a grade of "D" or better and a minimum 2.0 Overall GPA.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.